phenax/css-everything/docs/how-it-works.md

 </div>
 ```

 This is the call stack.
 This is immedietely deleted as soon as the required computation is completed.
+Not performing any tail-call optimizations for this to make it use just the one element, but if you're interested in giving it a shot, it should be fairly straight-forward to implement.

-> PRO TIP 1: If you want the tree to persist even after the function is evaluated for debugging, add the `data-debug-stack` attribute to the caller element
+> PRO TIP 1: If you want the tree to persist even after the function is evaluated (for debugging), add the `data-debug-stack` attribute to the caller element
 > PRO TIP 2: You could style these nodes to have this tree show up in the ui and use the `--cssx-text` property to display the arguments for each recursive function call
 > PRO TIP 3: If you're running into infinite loops, good luck.
-Also, you can add `delay(1s)` at the start to slow things down to debug.
+Also, you can add `delay(1s)` at the start of the function to slow things down to debug.